alirezahabib/onlineclass-auto-join-greet/README.md

 ## Triggering by macOS Calendar event
 1. Convert your workflow to an application. (`⌥⇧⌘C`)
 2. Add an alert for your event and set the custom alert to open the automation file.
-3. You may need to grant permissions for the first time.
+3. You may need to grant some permissions the first time.